daffidwilde/edo/docs/reference/operators.rst

 :code:`mutation_prob` in :code:`run_algorithm`.
 However, the method of mutation is not quite as simple.
 An individual is mutated in the following way:

-1. The number of rows and columns are mutated by adding or removing a line from each axis with equal probability either way.
+1. The number of rows and columns are mutated by adding and/or removing a line from each axis with equal probability.
 Lines are removed at random, and rows and columns are added in the same way as the :ref:`crossover <cross>` and :ref:`creation <create-ind>` processes respectively.
 Note that the number of rows and columns will not mutate beyond the bounds passed to the GA in the :code:`row_limits` and :code:`col_limits` parameters.